AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Self-documenting.
 Nice.
 	- Immutable.
 You don't patch or change your infrastructure, you change the code which then deploys different, but new infrastructure.
 - SAC (Security as Code): Somewhat newer concept.
 Build security-minded tests.
+- Cloud Native Security:
+	- Imperative to design with zero trust and assume breach.
+	- Understand and use the native security features from the cloud provider.
+They're better at it than you are.
+	- "Identity is new peri

 **What can I do with this?**